UndefinedF/adversarial-attack-defence/README.md

 # Adversarial attack & defence

-This example try adversarial attack & defence.
+We try adversarial attack & defence in this example.

 implement the following functions on MNIST dataset: